huangJC0429/label-utilize-GCN/README.md

 # Enhancing the Influence of Labels on Unlabeled Nodes in Graph Convolutional Networks

-This repository contains an implementation of Enhancing the Influence of Labels on Unlabeled Nodes in Graph Convolutional Networks.
+This repository contains an implementation of Enhancing the Influence of Labels on Unlabeled Nodes in Graph Convolutional Networks (ICML2025).

 ## Dependencies
 - CUDA 10.2.89